vahidk/EffectiveTensorflow/README.md

 data = tf.constant(actual_data)
 ```

 This approach can be very efficient, but it's not very flexible.
-One problem with this approach is that, in order to use the model with another dataset you have to rewrite the graph.
-Also, you have to load all of your data at once and keep it in memory, which would only work with small datasets.
+One problem with this approach is that, in order to use your model with another dataset you have to rewrite the graph.
+Also, you have to load all of your data at once and keep it in memory which would only work with small datasets.

 ### Placeholders
 Using placeholders solves both of these problems: